Alina-PANG/NKHypercompetition/README.md

 - Incorporate data analytics capabilities
 	- data analytics capabilities should make firms more likely to make better innovation (search) decisions
 	- OR, it could be competitive intelligence -- i.e., better knowledge of the market (understanding the market's resource usage) or better innovation performance (knowledge of higher utility producing search -- i.e., exhaustive search rather than experiential; or change multiple resources at one time instead of one at a time -- i.e., long jump)
+- For equal 0s and 1s, don't adopt value randomly but the configuration that is owned by higher performing side